tecnickcom/rndpwd/CONFIG.md

 ## Default Configuration

-The default configuration file is installed in the **/etc/rndpwd/** folder along with the example configuration file **config.example.json** and the JSON schema **config.schema.json**.
+The default configuration file is installed in the **/etc/rndpwd/** folder (**config.json**) along with the JSON schema **config.schema.json**.
-The example configuration file contains multiple *Service Providers* definitions but all sensitive data has been removed or replaced with "******".

 ## Remote Configuration

+This program also support secure remote configuration via Consul, Etcd or single environment variable.
-The remote configuration endpoint can be configured either in the local config file or by setting some environmental variables.
+The remote configuration server can be defined either in the local configuration file using the following parameters, or with environment variables:
-The use of environmental variables is particularly important when the program is running inside a Docker container.

 The configuration fields are:

-* **remoteConfigProvider** : remote configuration source ("consul", "etcd")
+* **remoteConfigProvider**      : remote configuration source ("consul", "etcd", "envvar");
-* **remoteConfigEndpoint** : remote configuration URL (ip:port)
+* **remoteConfigEndpoint**      : remote configuration URL (ip:port);
-* **remoteConfigPath** : remote configuration path in which to search for the configuration file (e.g. "/config/rndpwd")
+* **remoteConfigPath**          : remote configuration path in which to search for the configuration file (e.g. "/config/rndpwd");
-* **remoteConfigSecretKeyring** : path to the [OpenPGP](http://openpgp.org/) secret keyring used to decrypt the remote configuration data (e.g. "/etc/rndpwd/configkey.gpg"); if empty a non secure connection will be used instead
+* **remoteConfigSecretKeyring** : path to the [OpenPGP](http://openpgp.org/) secret keyring used to decrypt the remote configuration data (e.g. "/etc/rndpwd/configkey.gpg"); if empty a non secure connection will be used instead;
+* **remoteConfigData**          : base64 encoded JSON configuration data to be used with the "envvar" provider.

 The equivalent environment variables are: